Tuning Charge Order in $\kappa$-(BEDT-TTF)$_2$Hg(SCN)$_2$X (X=Br, Cl) via Uniaxial Strain

 Our analysis shows that under strain the second-nearest neighbor interaction $K'$ undergoes substantial tuning when compared to the nearest neighbor interaction $K$. $K_\perp = 2t_d$ does not lie entirely along one axis, but it is expected that tensile strain along either crystallographic axis will slightly decrease $t_d$.
 Application of tensile strain on $\kappa$-Hg-Br along $c$-axis leads to an increase of the $|K'/K_\perp|$ ratio, driving a larger expectation value of $\langle S_z^2 \rangle$, which means that charge order becomes more energetically favorable.
 Application of tensile strain on $\kappa$-Hg-Cl along $b$-axis leads to a decrease of the $|K'/K_\perp|$ ratio, leading to a smaller expectation value of $\langle S_z^2 \rangle$, and indicating that charge order becomes less energetically favorable.
 This analysis demonstrates that for the $\kappa$-Hg-X materials under strain, the charge order transition is driven largely by the competition between $K_\perp \propto t_d$ and $K'$, which is parametrized by interactions projected entirely onto the b-axis, namely $V'$.
 The compressive strain along $b$-axis strengthens $K' \propto V'$ and tensile strain along $b$-axis weakens $K' \propto V'$.
 We therefore conclude that charge order in $\kappa$-Hg-X salts is tuned on the application of strain through the ratio of $V'/t_d$, as shown in Fig.~\ref{Strain Tuning}.

-{\it Conclusion---} We provide experimental evidence of tuning the triangular lattice Mott insulators $\kappa$-(BEDT-TTF)$_2$X materials in both directions across the charge order phase border by uniaxial strain, acting opposite to the ``chemical" strain (Fig.~\ref{Dimer}).
+{\it Conclusions---} We provide experimental evidence of tuning the triangular lattice Mott insulators $\kappa$-(BEDT-TTF)$_2$X materials in both directions across the charge order phase border by uniaxial strain, acting opposite to the ``chemical" strain (Fig.~\ref{Dimer}).
+Analysis of the frequency and linewidth of Raman-active charge sensitive molecular vibrations allows us to identify the charge state at each measured temperature and strain.
 We successfully induced charge order in the quantum dipole liquid candidate $\kappa$-Hg-Br below 33~K by application of 0.4\% strain along $c$-axis, and successfully suppressed charge order in $\kappa$-Hg-Cl down to 10~K, below which a mixed state is observed, by application of 1.6\% uniaxial strain along $b$-axis.
+The low frequency Raman response leads to the observation of a mode of collective charge fluctuations in $\kappa$-Hg-Br, while the mode is absent in $\kappa$-Hg-Cl, in agreement with the mixed charge state.
 Our calculations, based on estimations of changes to the structural parameters with strain and using the transverse field Ising model to estimate charge order, establish a mechanism to control charge order via strain in all $\kappa$-(ET)$_2$X materials by tuning the ratio of $\frac{V'}{t_d}$ (Fig.~\ref{Strain Tuning}).

 We establish the control of electronic ferroelectricity through modification of competing interactions of emergent electric dipoles.
-We successfully tune the charge order transition in $\kappa$-(BEDT-TTF)$_2$X materials without chemical substitution, and we demonstrate successful tuning in both directions across the phase transition; therefore, we provide the first robust evidence of the proposed phase diagram in Fig.~\ref{Dimer}.
+We successfully tune the charge order transition in $\kappa$-(BEDT-TTF)$_2$X materials with external strain, and we demonstrate successful tuning in both directions across the phase transition; therefore, we provide the first robust evidence of the proposed phase diagram in Fig.~\ref{Dimer}.
 We hope that our work will serve as a foundation for tuning multiferroic materials with an optimistic outlook for switching behavior of multiple degrees of freedom.

-{\it Acknowledgements---} The authors thank S. Ghosh, B. Powell, and S. Winter for fruitful discussions.
-The work at JHU was supported by NSF Award No. DMR-2004074.
-J.A.S. acknowledges support from the Independent Research/Development program while serving at the NSF.